AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ## Delete sent audiences {#delete-sent-audiences}

 You can delete sent audiences that you no longer want to activate.
-When you delete a sent audience, it is removed from the **[!UICONTROL Sent audiences to]** section, and your collaborator will no longer have access to it .
+When you delete a sent audience, it is removed from the **[!UICONTROL Sent audiences to]** section, and it will no longer be activated to your collaborator's destination.

 To delete a sent audience, select the **[!UICONTROL Delete]** icon (![Delete icon.](/help/assets/icons/delete.png)) next to the audience in the **[!UICONTROL Sent audiences to]** section.